aka: Shell Shocked Senior

 - Babylon 5:

-- The (Former) page quote is Delenn's response to a veteran of the Earth-Minbari war who kidnapped her; decidedly one of the scarier foes she would face.
+- An earlier page quote was Delenn's response to a veteran of the Earth-Minbari war who kidnapped her; decidedly one of the scarier foes she would face.

 - Given the eventual revelations about Delenn's past, in some ways she herself could be considered a Shell-Shocked Veteran who turned her pain inwards.
 Many of her personality traits could be explained as a result of unresolved and deeply internalized grief over what she started.
 It's unclear if this is how JMS designed the character but this is how Mira Furlan said she played the role.